mmarinovic/marvel/README.md

 ## Project overview

 #### Technologies used
-- typescript, react,redux, redux observable, axios, jest, enzyme, sinon, scss
+- typescript, react, redux, redux observable, axios, jest, enzyme, sinon, scss

 #### Arhitecture
 Core part of the application is structured in two folders: